A Christmas Story: Red Ryder BB Gun

-The "Red Ryder" model BB Gun was manufactured in Plymouth, Michigan by Daisy, beginning in 1940; it was never manufactured in the exact configuration mentioned in the film.
+The "Red Ryder" model BB Gun was manufactured in Plymouth, Michigan, by Daisy, beginning in 1938; it was never manufactured in the exact configuration mentioned in the film.
 The Daisy "Buck Jones" model did have a compass and a sundial in the stock, but these features were not included in the Red Ryder model.
-The compass and sundial were placed on Ralphie's BB gun, but on the opposite side of the stock due to Peter Billingsley being left-handed.
+The compass and sundial were placed on Ralphie's BB gun, but on the opposite side of the stock because Peter Billingsley was left-handed.

 Dating the story

 Director Bob Clark stated in the film's DVD commentary that both he and author Shepherd wished for the film to be seen as "amorphously late-'30s, early-'40s".
-A specific year is never explicitly mentioned in the film.
-The Look magazine that Ralphie hides the Red Ryder ad in, is the December 1937 cover with Shirley Temple and Santa.
-Ralphie's Little Orphan Annie Secret Society Decoder Pin bears the date 1940 (and is the real-life decoder pin released to society members that year, though by that time Ovaltine had ceased its sponsorship and Quaker was the primary sponsor of the series), the parade in front of Higbee's features characters from MGM's version of The Wizard of Oz, which was released in 1939, a 1939 calendar is seen in one scene, and World War II, which the United States entered in December 1941, is never mentioned.
+A specific year is never explicitly mentioned in the film, with the most explicit references being a December 1939 calendar seen in one scene and the 1940 date on Ralphie's (authentic) Little Orphan Annie decoder ring, the last year the program was associated with Ovaltine and Pierre Andre before they moved on to Captain Midnight.
+While the Lionel streamline model passenger train in Higbee's window is a prewar item, the freight train in the same window is of postwar manufacture.
+Much of the Bing Crosby soundtrack consisted of material recorded after World War II, including the 1947 hit version of "Santa Claus Is Comin' to Town" (though multiple other versions were already popular by the late 1930s) and "It's Beginning to Look a Lot Like Christmas," which would not be written until 1951.
+The Look magazine that Ralphie hides the Red Ryder ad in is the December 1937 cover with Shirley Temple and Santa.
+The parade in front of Higbee's features characters from MGM's version of The Wizard of Oz, which was released in 1939, and the war, which the United States entered in December 1941, is never mentioned.
 The "Old Man's" treasured Oldsmobile 6 is a 1937 Oldsmobile F-Series Touring Sedan.
-Despite the director and author both stating that the year has been obfuscated, numerous sources, including The New York Times and CBS News, have dated the film to 1940 or the early 1940s.
+Although the director and author have said that the year has been obfuscated, some sources, including The New York Times and CBS News, have dated the film to 1940 or the early 1940s.

 The real Shepherd was several years older than Ralphie; Shepherd was intentionally dishonest about many of the details of his own life and regularly obscured the line between fact and fiction in his writings.
-A teacher named "Miss Shields" was Shepherd's second-grade teacher at Warren G. Harding Elementary School in 1928.
+A teacher called "Miss Shields" was Shepherd's second-grade teacher at Warren G. Harding Elementary School in 1928.
 By 1939, Shepherd had already graduated from high school.